How does Scripps review applications?

 What is Scripps College’s standardized test policy?

 Scripps College accepts the SAT reasoning and/or ACT.
 We encourage you to send all scores, as we will review them as advantageously as possible for each applicant.
 If you have taken the SAT or ACT more than once, we will consider your best score.
 Best SAT score is determined by combining the highest score received on each section from any combination of testing dates; note that we will not combine subscores from the new and old versions of the SAT.
-Best ACT score is determined by the single testing date with the highest composite score.
+Best ACT score is also determined by combining the highest score received on each section from any combination of testing dates.
 International students for whom English is not their first language must also submit either the TOEFL or IELTS.

 How does Scripps consider AP or IB test scores?